-Expect freezing conditions down to -30°C, with daytime highs rarely above -20°C. On the snowmobiles you'll be warm though, with professional-grade snowmobile protective clothing included.
+Expect freezing conditions down to -30°C, with daytime highs rarely above -20°C, for March and early April trips.
+For later season trips, these temperatures can be much warmer.
+On the snowmobiles you'll be warm though, with professional-grade snowmobile protective clothing included.
 We'll be travelling in pairs on the snowmobiles, giving you the opportunity to drive half the time, or just to relax as a passenger and take in the scenery.

 There will be plenty of time for photo stops and to enjoy the surroundings.
 Expect 2-3 hours of driving each day, plus time to explore on foot.
 This adventure can be easily combined with other activities such as dog sledding or ice fishing (extra charge applies).

 Day 1: Team meets in Akureyri, Iceland for the flight to Constable Point.
 Here you will be greeted by Tangent staff and your guide for the trip will give an initial briefing and training session.

 Day 2: Full day of snowmobile training at Constable Point, with a local journey.

 Days 3 - 6: Snowmobile driving through the local mountains and valleys.

 Day 7: Return to Constable Point.

 Day 8: Return flight to Iceland.

 Participants should be capable of enduring extremely cold temperatures, whilst sitting still for short periods of time.
 You should have no significant knee, back or hand problems.